 Only one egg hatched in the late evening.
 The chick was extremely fragile and vulnerable after hatching.
-It was born blind, naked (devoid of any feathers), skin was translucent and pink in color and completely dependent on their parents for warmth, food and protection.
-The head was comparatively small as compared to the body size but the beak had a projection, the remnant of the egg-tooth.
+It was born blind, naked (devoid of any feathers), with skin that was translucent and pink in color, and completely dependent on its parents for warmth, food, and protection.
+The head was comparatively small as compared to the body size, but the beak had a projection, the remnant of the egg-tooth.